malramsay64/phd-thesis/03_Glassy_Dynamics/molecular_relaxation.md

 the more Gaussian the relaxation.

 ![Histogram displaying the distribution of the relaxation times for the last passage time.
+This displays an exponential distribution of relaxation times.
+The deviation from the distribution around a time of 60,000 is a result of choice of timestep sequence.
 ](../Projects/Dynamics/figures/histogram_last_passage.svg){width=80% #fig:relaxation_distribution}

-![Degree of heterogeneity for each of the molecular relaxations as a function of temperature.
+![Degree of heterogeneity $\alpha_M$ for each of the molecular relaxations as a function of temperature.
+As the temperature decreases, the heterogeneities increase.
+Additionally quantities describing larger distances have smaller heterogeneities.
+A Gaussian distribution will have a value of 1.
 ](../Projects/Dynamics/figures/molecular_heterogeneities.svg){width=80% #fig:molecular_heterogeneities}